lleaff/node-rename-cli/README.md

 A simple and safe command-line renaming utility using JavaScript regular expressions.

 Prevents renaming collisions and overwriting existing files.
-Check for collisions between input files *before* beginning to rename them.
+Checks for collisions between input files *before* beginning to rename them.

 No runtime dependencies outside of Node.js [>=v6.5](http://node.green/).